FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 2.4 The "Agent" Data Type

-The `Agent` data type defines a living entity, such as a genealogical researcher, user of software, or organization.
+The `Agent` data type defines someone or something that curates genealogical data, such as a genealogical researcher, user of software, or organization.

 ### identifier